nilesh1168/flixed-movie-tracker/README.md

     1. You can use the existing ```flixed_launctl.plist``` file.
     2. Make sure to change the ```PATH``` variable in the file according to your directory structure.
 3. Update the ```UserName``` and ```GroupName``` accordingly.

-    Note: This property list file will run the bash script to create the environment variables and start the Gunicorn server on system startup.
+    📝 **Note:** This property list file will run the bash script to create the environment variables and start the Gunicorn server on system startup.

     3. For user-specific setup, copy the property list file to your system's LaunchAgents folder.
 For all users, copy it to LaunchDaemons at the root location.
         ```sh